RenneManny/TA-AC-BACKEND-express-fundamentals-TNaaac/block-BNaabw/index.md

 writeCode

-Q. Create a scaffold express application from the scratch with necessary middlewares and routes
+Q. Create a scaff old express application from the scratch with necessary middlewares and routes

 - add package.json
 - install express and create an express server listening on port 4000